home-assistant/developers.home-assistant/docs/review-process.md

 4. **The bot is saying my PR is going stale, what does that mean?**
    The bot will automatically mark a PR as stale after some time of inactivity.
-   It will close if it remains inactive.
+   The bot will close the PR if it remains inactive.
 This can either mean the PR is awaiting a change from you or a review from our project.
 Please make sure the first one isn't the case, in case you are awaiting a review, just comment that.
 By responding to the bot, it will know things are not